Citibank is the local arm of global financial services company Citigroup. It has had a presence in the Australian banking space since 1985.

 - Citibank will review your application and confirm your interest rate

-- Upon final approval, the funds will be credited to your loan account
+- Upon final approval, the funds will be credited to your nominated account

 Citibank personal loans review